Real1tyy/Prisma-Calendar/docs-site/docs/faq.md

 **Can I use multiple calendars at once?**
 Yes.
 Each calendar is fully isolated with its own directory, filters, color rules, and UI settings.
 Use shortcuts to switch quickly.

+**What happens if multiple calendars use the same directory?**
+When multiple calendars share the same directory, they automatically share the same indexer to prevent conflicts.
+This ensures:
+- File changes are processed once (not duplicated)
+- Recurring event instances aren't created multiple times
+- No conflicts between calendar instances

+However, each calendar still maintains its own view settings, filters, and color rules, so you can have different perspectives on the same events.

+**⚠️ Important**: If one calendar uses a parent directory (e.g., `tasks`) and another uses a subdirectory (e.g., `tasks/homework`), they will have separate indexers and may conflict.
+Always ensure overlapping calendars use the **exact same directory path**.

 **Are recurring events real notes?**
 Yes.
 Prisma Calendar generates real notes up to your configured “Future instances count.”
 Farther-out instances show as read-only virtual events to keep your vault lean.